You May Be Stressing Out Your Dog

 Previous research has suggested that the personality and attitude of a dog owner can influence how emotionally attached that person becomes to their pet.
 "A person who likes dogs and wants a dog will interact with that dog differently than a person who may be given or exposed to a dog that they don't necessarily want," Strasser says.

 Both researchers caution that dog owners should not read the new research results and worry that their personalities are harming their animals.
+The study doesn't suggest, for example, that neurotic humans are causing their dogs to act neurotically, as well.

 "I don't think you should be anxious that, if you're stressed, you might harm your dog," Roth says.
 "Instead, your dog is a social support for you, and you are a social support for the dog."